Marvel Moreno: Death

-Moreno died in poverty on June 5, 1995, in Paris from lupus an illness that was accompanied by depression and that may have led to her early death at age 56, of pulmonary emphysema.
+Moreno died in poverty on June 5, 1995, in Paris while suffering from lupus, an illness that was accompanied by depression and that may have led to her early death at age 56, of pulmonary emphysema.
 Fulfilling her wishes, her body was cremated at the famed Père Lachaise cemetery in Paris, and her ashes thrown into the Seine River.

 Hours before she passed, she managed to write the first lines of a story titled Un amor de mi madre.

 In 1997, as a posthumous tribute to the writer, Jacques Gilard organized an international colloquium at the University of Toulouse.
 Moreno's stories, including the first lines of the final text, were compiled in the volume Cuentos Completos, published by Editorial Norma in 2001, within the collection La Otra Orilla.